dmacvicar/terraform-provider-libvirt/website/docs/r/volume.html.markdown

   volume is going to be searched inside of `pool`.
 * `base_volume_pool` - (Optional) The name of the storage pool containing the volume defined by `base_volume_name`.
+* `base_volume_copy` - (Optional) If set to `true`, [virStorageVolCreateXMLFrom]
+  is invoked rather than default [virStorageVolCreateXML] when creating from base volume.
+This allows to create copies of volumes not associated with base volumes in libvirt xml definitions, create copies (not snapshots) of lvm volumes which also can be larger than the base volume, etc.

 ### Altering libvirt's generated volume XML definition